Skip to main content

 Reconciling against Bonanza

 Where to look in Bonanza’s own dashboard: Check your Bonanza booth under selling > items, where removed or rejected listings are flagged with a status and reason, and review any feed or Google Shopping eligibility notices.
-Why the Vortex IQ value may legitimately differ:
+Why the Vortex IQ value may legitimately differ: Cross-connector reconciliation: complement with sibling cards in the same category for the full diagnostic picture.
+For divergence investigations, use Vortex Mind.

 Known limitations / merchant FAQs

 Q: How often does Bonanza Removed Listings (24h) update?
 This is a real-time alert.
 Vortex IQ re-checks listing status on each data refresh (typically every 30-60 minutes for live integrations) and updates the 24-hour count as listings drop or recover.
 Force a manual refresh from the dashboard after you fix and re-submit listings.
 Q: Why does my Bonanza dashboard show a different number?
 The most common reasons are window timing (Vortex IQ uses a rolling 24 hours while Bonanza may show calendar-day totals), time-zone alignment, and filter scope.
 Bonanza may also re-instate a listing automatically once a fix propagates, briefly leaving the two views out of step.
 Q: What are the most common removal reasons on Bonanza?
 Most removals trace to a policy or category rule, a missing required item attribute, or a feed-validation failure that blocks Google Shopping eligibility.
 The alert names the reason per listing so you can group and fix them in one pass.
 Q: Can I customise the alert threshold?
-Yes, sensitivity thresholds are configurable per profile in the Sensitivity tab.
+Yes, alert thresholds are configurable per profile in the Alert Rules tab.
 Adjust to match your business baseline rather than relying on the generic default.

 Tracked live in Vortex IQ Nerve Centre